guycole/api_gateway_lab/README.md

 This repository contains a [swagger](http://swagger.io) file which creates an API Gateway that interacts w/a simple PHP example.
 As a simple passthrough example, we can focus on the different stages/transformations that API Gateway performs.

+I learn by working through small examples which exercise important features but are small with minimal dependencies (easy to experiment).
+In particular I learned about the interplay between swagger and amazon integration, espcially w/different HTTP status codes.
+I also learned about loading a swagger model from the passthrough client, and how to discover the true client IP address (turns out to be delivered via JSON).
+Hope you also find it useful.

 ## Installation

 *  Deploy the PHP script [demo1.php] (https://github.com/guycole/api_gateway_lab/blob/master/demo1.php)